BonnieMcLean/Markdowntemplates/README.md

 # Markdown templates

-Templates for writing articles in R markdown, exporting to word and html.
+Templates for writing articles in R markdown, exporting to static articles in word and interactive articles in html.